MK.I - Singer Tines

 These have been pulled from our stock of parts pianos and each tine is fully tested for attack, sustain and decay.
 They match your originals perfectly because they're original!

-no rust or cavities on tine, tine block may have plating wear.
+Condition: no rust or cavities on tine, tine block may have plating wear.

 Available with or without tone-bar, and mounting hardware